 Skip to content

-In this study researchers will look at how the health of the original participants has changed over time.
-The aim of the study is to also identify the factors that may predict who gets the diseases and who stays healthy.
-It is hoped that the results of this current study will help health professionals to diagnose and treat the risk factors earlier.
+In this study researchers aimed to look at how the health of the original participants has changed over time.
+Another aim of the study was also to identify the factors that may predict who gets the diseases and who stays healthy.
+It is hoped that the results of this study will help health professionals to diagnose and treat the risk factors earlier.

 Abstract adapted from Menzies School of Health Research